 Bullies…can’t beat ’em, don’t join ’em

 A few weekends ago I was dropping my fiancé off to a coworkers cabin for a retirement party with several of her colleagues.
-In doing so I had to take an off-road which lead essentially to a crescent of cabins, a beautiful area just outside of the city of St. John’s but the road was a little worse for wear.
-Once we made it to the cabin I gave my fiancé a kiss goodbye and began my trek back home, instead of backtracking I decided to continue on around the crescent not truly knowing when I would meet the main road again, but I had lots of time, I was in no hurry.
+In doing so, I had to take an off-road which lead essentially to a crescent of cabins, a beautiful area just outside of the city of St. John’s but the road was a little worse for wear.
+Once we made it to the cabin I gave my fiancé a kiss goodbye and began my trek back home.
+Instead of backtracking, I decided to continue on around the crescent not truly knowing when I would meet the main road again, but I had lots of time.
+So, I was in no hurry.

 The scenery was absolutely gorgeous, the cabins all seemed like they belonged where they were built, nestled in quaint locations and right next to the water.
 Such a calming atmosphere, definitely a great place to get away from the city to enjoy some peace and quiet.
-So there I was, taking it all in and making my way down the winding road, passing by people who were walking, some were driving all terrain vehicles and others just out and about enjoying their property.
+So, there I was taking it all in and making my way down the winding road, passing by people who were walking, driving all-terrain vehicles and others, just out and about enjoying their property.

-As I trudged along I did pass by these two gentlemen that seemed like they were doing some site work on a newly built property, now that’s not something out of the norm but one of the gentleman I noticed seemed to be finishing up for the day.
-He began to start following me in his big truck as we both traversed the off road dodging potholes and taking our time.
-Well, at least I was taking my time, I was in a car so my floor was much more lower to the ground than his truck so I needed to be more delicate with my speed, the gentleman behind me wasn’t fazed at all by the rugged terrain but nonetheless he had to respect the fact that I was being more careful.
+As I trudged along, I did pass by these two gentlemen that seemed like they were doing some site work on a newly built property That’s not something out of the norm mind you, but one of the guys I noticed, seemed to be finishing up for the day.
+He began to start following me in his big truck as we both traversed the off-road dodging potholes and taking our time.
+Well, at least I was taking my time.
+I was in a car so my floor was a lot more lower to the ground than his truck, so I needed to be more delicate with my speed.
+The gentleman behind me wasn’t at all fazed by the horrible condition of the road, nonetheless, he had to respect the fact that I was being more careful.

 After I cooled down and swallowed my pride I chalked the whole thing up to the fact that yes, this guy was just another bully, they come in all forms and they show up no matter the scenario.
 I did the right thing by turning the cheek, nothing that petty was worth any personal victory won by using force, and stooping to that guys level only proved I’m just as bad.